thewca/wca-regulations/wca-regulations-2012.md

     - 9r1c) The average/mean result or single solve result, achieved in a previous competition, required to qualify directly for the first round of the event.
     - 9r1d) The latest permitted date used to determine the qualifying average/mean result or single solve result in the WCA rankings.
   - 9r2) Each competitor of an event who has not directly qualified for the first round of the event must compete in the qualification round in order to participate in the first round.
   - 9r3) A qualification round may be added to accommodate newly registered competitors, and/or the maximum number of competitors in the qualification round or first round of an event may be increased.
-These changes must be made at least two weeks before the competition.
+These changes must be made at least two weeks before the competition.[NOTE: It should explicitly clarify that only new competitors are affected by this.
+Make it very obvious for people who may be reading this translated. ]
 - 9s) Each round of each event must have a time limit (see Regulation A1a).